milinbhakta/taskmanagement/README.md

 - **API Communication:** RESTful APIs
 - **Deployment:** Docker, Docker Composer

+## How to Run the Project

+1. Ensure Docker and Docker Compose are installed on your machine.
+2. Clone the repository and navigate to the project directory.
+3. Run `docker-compose up` to start the services.
+This will build the Docker images if they haven't been built already.
+4. The frontend will be accessible at `http://localhost:3000`, and the backend will be accessible at `http://localhost:5000`.

 ## License

 This project is licensed under the terms of the [MIT License](LICENSE).